happynear/happynear.github.io/Mirror-Face.md

 # Mirror Face

-It seems that many friends are curious about the mirror face trick.
+It seems that many friends are curious about the mirror face trick described in [my paper](https://arxiv.org/abs/1704.06369).
 I am writing this technical report to describe it with more details.

 ![mirror](https://raw.githubusercontent.com/happynear/NormFace/master/mirror.png)